×

 Definition of Smetana and Caramel

 Do you know What is Smetana and Caramel.
 If you are looking for the definition of Smetana and Caramel or want to know what is Smetana and Caramel?, then this is where you will fetch your answers.
 Well, in simple terms Smetana is a thick, yellowish- white and slightly sour tasting cream that contains about 40% of milk fat.
 While Caramel is a liquid made by heating and cooking sugar or syrup until it turns brown that is used as an ingredient for coloring and flavoring food.
 Both these products are unique in their own ways.
-Smetana is a Not Available colored dairy product and Caramel is Not Available colored.
+Smetana is a colored dairy product and Caramel is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Smetana bears Sour flavor with a Milky aroma whereas Caramel has Not Available flavor and a Not Available aroma.
+Smetana bears Sour flavor with a Milky aroma whereas Caramel has flavor and a aroma.
 The color, flavor and the aroma of these products depict their origin.
 Smetana originated in Russia, whereas origin of Caramel is traced back to American.